sveltia/sveltia-cms/README.md

 - You can upload multiple assets at once[^5].
 - You can delete multiple entries and assets at once.
 - Some [keyboard shortcuts](#using-keyboard-shortcuts) are available for faster editing.
-- Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
-Then update to the latest version with a single click[^66].

 ### Better accessibility